shandeepc/Lysandra/README.md

 ### Usage

-Start the application be either typing
+Start the application by either typing
    ```sh
    npm start
    ```